cloudblog004/fantasticfoodies/content/en/posts/1232-steps-to-make-ultimate-microwave-steamed-chicken.md

 - "1 Sesame oil ginger balsamic vinegar"
 recipeinstructions:
 - "Mix the seasonings together on a plate.
 Place the chicken tenderloin and flip to marinate.
 Tightly cover with plastic wrap, and microwave for 1 ~ 2 minutes, then done."
-- "&#34;Quickly Steamed Moist Chicken&#34;is great for sandwiches, salad, and fresh spring rolls.  https://cookpad.com/us/recipes/151307-steamed-moist-chicken-in-a-microwave           (see recipe)"
+- "*Quickly Steamed Moist Chicken*is great for sandwiches, salad, and fresh spring rolls.  https://cookpad.com/us/recipes/151307-steamed-moist-chicken-in-a-microwave           (see recipe)"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe